-- Check the clearance between the mantel and the chimney connector, and any combustible trim or the mantel. - Check the clearance between the chimney connector and the ceiling.
-The clearance should be at least 30" (762 mm) with unshielded connectors.
-Consult the clearance charts for other installation options.
+- Check the clearance between the mantel and the chimney connector, and any combustible trim or the mantel. - Check the clearance between the chimney connector and the ceiling, the clearance between the connector pipe and the ceiling should be at least 30" (762 mm).